KStateMachine/kstatemachine/README.md

 The library is in a active development phase.
 You are welcome to propose useful features and contribute to the project.
 See [CONTRIBUTING](./CONTRIBUTING.md) file.

-## Sponsors ❤

-> [!NOTE]
-> Please, push the ⭐ if you like this project

-I highly appreciate that you donate or become a sponsor to support the project.
-Use ❤️ github-sponsors button to see supported methods.

 ## Thanks to supporters